JaiSachdevaa/Real_ID/README.md

 ---

-## Anti-spoof model (optional)
+## Anti-spoof model

 If you have a trained anti-spoof model, place it in the root directory as `antispoof.keras` or `antispoof.h5`.
-The app runs fine without it — it just skips spoof detection.

 The model should be a binary classifier trained on real vs fake faces:
 - Class 0 → Fake (photo / screen)